Tool development using the Tool Maker

 pytest path_to_test_file::TestToolDocker::test_basic_call

-The DockerFile that is generated in the test/ folder will be used to run the docker.
+The file local/test/Dockerfile will be used to run the docker.

 actually been created.